VinceCampos/Lab-Assignment-4-Facade-Patern/README.md

 In your solution you must provide the following in your Github link account:

-  Problem statement (description of the problem.
+  * Problem statement (description of the problem.
 Just copy what is stated here.
-  UML Class Diagram
+  * Uploaded java codes for the solution.
-  Uploaded java codes for the solution.
+  * UML Class Diagram